Universal Algorithm-Implicit Learning: Related Work

 Existing meta-learning approaches can be categorized as model-based, optimization-based, or metric-based.
 Model-based methods such as MANN \citep{santoroMetaLearningMemoryAugmentedNeural2016} learn a built-in learning algorithm which adapts to new tasks by changing its internal state.
 Optimization-based methods, such as Model-Agnostic Meta-Learning (MAML) \citep{finnModelAgnosticMetaLearningFast2017}, learn an initialization that can be adapted to new tasks with a few gradient updates.
 Metric-based methods, such as Prototypical Networks \citep{snellPrototypicalNetworksFewshot2017}, learn a metric space in which samples from the same class are close.
 All these approaches either cannot process varying feature and label spaces, or their performance drops substantially when the test domain is significantly different from the meta-training set \citep{chenCloserLookFewshot2020,luoCloserLookFewshot2023}.

 It has recently been shown that the naive approach of fine-tuning or linear probing of large pretrained models on a few-shot support set often outperforms meta-learning approaches \citep{guoBroaderStudyCrossDomain2020,ohUnderstandingCrossDomainFewShot2022}.
 Moreover, those approaches can be trivially applied to different label spaces by replacing the classification head.
 However, fine-tuning is computationally expensive when new tasks have to be learned frequently.
 Furthermore, the weights for each task need to be stored to reuse the model at a later time.
 A simple alternative to fine-tuning is applying a ProtoNet head to a fixed pretrained backbone which allows meta-testing without any training at test time (see e.g. \cite{fiftyContextAwareMetaLearning2023}).
 However, this approach heavily relies on the quality of the backbone.
 Prompt-based, adapter-based, or external-knowledge methods combining multiple foundation models can yield strong performance across domains, but often at the cost of requiring careful prompt design, fine-tuning, or reliance on pre-training domain coverage \citep{liuFewshotAdaptationMultimodal2024}.
+These methods are also typically restricted to a single modality.

 Some early model-based meta-learning approaches \citep{santoroMetaLearningMemoryAugmentedNeural2016,kaiserLearningRememberRare2017} reformulate few-shot classification as a sequence modeling problem using LSTMs \citep{hochreiterLongShortTermMemory1997}.
 More recent approaches pursue a similar strategy using self-attention sequence models \citep{vaswaniAttentionAllYou2017}. \citet{mishraSimpleNeuralAttentive2018} apply temporal convolutions alternating with causal attention to the concatenated support and query data.
 Their model (SNAIL) treats the support set as a sequence of concatenated (input, label) pairs and directly produces query predictions.
 Due to its architecture requiring a fixed size for the features and labels, SNAIL cannot generalize across modalities or label sets.
 Newer works use transformers as few-shot learners, drawing parallels to in-context learning in NLP \citep{brownLanguageModelsAre2020}.
 GPICL \citep{kirschGeneralPurposeInContextLearning2024} pursues a similar strategy using a causal transformer model, however, due to the use of positional encodings, the method can only process fixed-size sequences and can therefore not perform label space extrapolation.
 Because it uses random projections of the input for data augmentation the architecture is, in theory, suitable for processing different modalities.